Cottage Cheese Pizza Crust

 This post may contain affiliate links.
 Please read our disclosure policy.

-I’ve made a ton of cottage cheese recipes and this high-protein pizza crust is hands down one of my favorite recipes, especially when you’re getting hit with pizza cravings!
-It’s simple, it’s delicious, and it packs a little bit of extra nutrition which is always a bonus.
+I’ve made a ton of cottage cheese recipes and this high-protein pizza crust is hands down one of my favorite recipes, especially when a pizza craving hits!
+It’s simple, delicious, and packed with a little bit of extra nutrition which is always a bonus.

 • Self-rising flour: Self-rising flour is just all purpose flour with baking powder and salt added.
 It’s the key ingredient to two-ingredient doughs!
-If you don’t have any you can use regular flour and add 1/2 tsp baking powder and 1/4 tsp salt per cup of flour.
+If you don’t have any you can use regular flour and add ½ teaspoon baking powder and ¼ teaspoon salt per cup of flour.

-• Garlic powder and Italian seasoning: This crust is great even without these seasonings, but I like to add them for extra flavor.
+• Garlic powder and Italian seasoning: This crust tastes great without seasonings, but I like to add them for extra flavor.

 • Mozzarella cheese: You can use any shredded cheese that you usually like for pizza.
 I like to use mozzarella and then sometimes sprinkle different sharper cheeses on top like parmesan cheese or feta cheese.